 Walk right up to Spring Point Ledge Lighthouse – This lighthouse is a cool experience because you can actually walk right up to it via a 950 ft. breakwater.
 If the tide isn’t high, the breakwater itself provides climbing and jumping opportunities and we ended up spending several hours here.
 There’s also a bit of rocky beach access for kids who need to splash around, even in cold temps/icy water.
 (Mine can’t be the only ones.)

 Go for a stroll along Eastern Promenade – The Eastern Promenade is a two-mile path along Portland’s Harbor.
-Not only is it a gorgeous walk, but there’s a playground, basketball and tennis courts along the way.
-There’s also plenty of space for flying kites, and cute spots for picnics (less windy picnics than at the Lighthouses), as well as the Totally Awesome Vegan Food Truck that we’ve heard rave reviews about.
+Not only is it a gorgeous walk, but there’s a playground as well as basketball and tennis courts along the way.
+There’s also plenty of space for flying kites, and cute spots for picnics (less windy picnics than at the lighthouses), as well as the Totally Awesome Vegan Food Truck that we’ve heard rave reviews about.

 Wander around Old Port – Portland’s Old Port is a really charming area to explore.
 Cobblestone streets, cute shops, and definitely a spot to grab ice cream, a drink, or some lobster (depending on what you’re looking for).
 Within walking distance of our hotel.

-Hum snails out of their shell – My dear friend, Laurel, a Portland native, shocked us by humming to the snails.
+Hum snails out of their shell – My dear friend, Laurel (who you may recognize from our Dance Class with Laurel series!!) is a Portland native, shocked us by humming to the snails.
 After a minute or two of her humming, they peeped out of their shells.
-Apparently the humming sound makes the snails think that they’re underwater, so they’re willing to come out and say hi.
+Apparently, the humming sound makes the snails think that they’re underwater, so they’re willing to come out and say hi.
 Try it — it’s kiiiiind of amazing.

-Portland in the spring is a little chilly, with temps hovering around 50 degrees.
-It was sunnier than we expected, but it’s definitely mud season.
+Portland, Maine, in the spring is a little chilly, with temps hovering around 50 F. It was sunnier than we expected, but it’s definitely mud season.
 We brought lightweight puffer jackets and/or windbreakers, winter hats and mittens.